Do You Need To Have Shared Interests For A Relationship To Work?

 Focus on what you do have

 It's easy to get swept away in the notion that having shared interests can make or break a relationship.
 But if you focus only on your differences, then it makes it harder to see the positives.
-Think about the values that you do have — trust, honesty, communication.
+Think about the values that you do have — trust, honesty and communication.
 These are the values that keep a relationship strong and healthy.